justeattakeaway/pie/apps/pie-docs/src/components/chip/overview/overview.md

 ## Layout

-If there is a Chip grouping, by default are laid out horizontally and stack if required.
+If there is a Chip grouping, by default they are laid out horizontally and stack if required.
 A spacing of 8px is used horizontally, and 12px for vertical stacking.

 {% contentLayout %}
   {% contentItem %}